Table of Contents

 Plan Your Kitchen Design or Redesign Carefully

-If you are buying a new home or renovating your existing kitchen, Remember the basics in kitchen design.
-While kitchen trends come and go, some things will always need to be considered.
+If you are buying a new construction home or renovating your existing kitchen, remember the basics of kitchen design.
+While kitchen decorating and remodeling trends come and go, some things will always remain…a kitchen needs to be functional.

-Are you Designing a Kitchen for a New Home?
+Are you designing a kitchen for a New Home?
 Lucky you!
-Here are some helpful tips on kitchen design from the National Home Builders Association:
+Here are some helpful tips on kitchen trends in design from the National Home Builders Association:

 - Multiple seating and wrap-around seating is popular